GI5070 - Comparative Politics (2023/24)

 • Research skills, including the ability to synthesise and analyse arguments, to read and understand texts on comparative politics and to exercise critical judgement;

-• The capacity to work independently, demonstrating initiative, self-organisation and time-management, as well as co-operating with other students to achieve common goals.
+• The capacity to work independently, demonstrating initiative, self-organisation and time-management, as well as co-operating with other students such as in seminars to achieve common goals.